Adani Defence boosts pilot training capacity with Rs 820 crore buyout of FSTC - www.lokmattimes.com

 Adani Defence boosts pilot training capacity with Rs 820 crore buyout of FSTC

-Ahmedabad (Gujarat) [India], November 27 : Adani Defence Systems & Technologies Ltd (ADSTL), in collaboration with Prime Aero Services ...
+Ahmedabad, Nov 27 Adani Defence Systems & Technologies Ltd (ADSTL), in collaboration with Prime Aero Services LLP, has ...

-Ahmedabad (Gujarat) [India], November 27 : Adani Defence Systems & Technologies Ltd (ADSTL), in collaboration with Prime Aero Services LLP, has finalised agreements to acquire a majority stake in Flight Simulation Technique Centre Pvt Ltd (FSTC), India's largest independent flight training and simulation provider, for an enterprise value of Rs 820 crore, an official press release said.
+Ahmedabad, Nov 27 Adani Defence Systems & Technologies Ltd (ADSTL), in collaboration with Prime Aero Services LLP, has finalised agreements to acquire a majority stake in Flight Simulation Technique Centre Pvt Ltd (FSTC), India’s largest independent flight training and simulation provider for an enterprise value of Rs 820 crore, according to a company statement issued on Thursday.

 The company is certified by DGCA (Directorate General of Civil Aviation) and EASA (European Union Aviation Safety Agency) and runs state-of-the-art simulation centres in Gurugram and Hyderabad, with significant expansion capacity.
 It also operates one of India’s largest flying schools at Bhiwani and Narnaul in Haryana.